johnfraserss/ICS3C/Assignments/07b - Writing Files/README.md

 f.close()

 alphabet = 'abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ'
-key = 'yblavdnrwexizgqskujhcftmopYBLAVDNRWEXIZGQSKUJHCFTMOP' #'a' gets translated to 'y', 'b' gets translated to 'b', and so on.
+key = 'yblavdnrwexizgqskujhcftmopYBLAVDNRWEXIZGQSKUJHCFTMOP' #'a' gets decoded to 'y', 'b' gets decoded to 'b', and so on.

 def decode(line):
   decodedLine = ""